htwtech/btcnews/2026-04-10-5-ways-to-put-your-btc-to-work-btcfi-april-10.md

 tags: ["bitcoin", "btcfi", "yield", "defi", "liquidity"]
 ---

-# 5 Ways to Put Your BTC to Work Across BTCFi Right Now

 A quick snapshot of current BTCFi routes, from higher-yield liquidity pools to basic lending and curated multi-strategy vaults.

 ## CC/CBTC Liquidity Pool on Tradecraft